jafl/YUI-3-Stockpile/README.md

                   [--title title_to_display]
                   [--debug]

-The default config files are:
+The default locations for config files are:

     combo server:  /usr/share/yui3-stockpile/combo.json
     admin UI:      /usr/share/yui3-stockpile/manager.json

-The config files are JSON.
+The config files must be valid JSON.
 The keys are the names of the command line parameters.
 Command line arguments override the values in the config files.

 The default paths are:

     combo server repository: /var/yui3-stockpile
     combo server cache log:  /var/log/yui3-stockpile

+Whichever paths you choose to use, they must be writable by the combo handler and manager processes.

 Repository
 ----------